 Status report: Arniel addressed the media after the morning skate.
 Coach Alain Vigneault is under the weather. … Boulton was placed on injured reserve Tuesday, retroactive to Oct.
 17. Grabovski took Okposo's spot on the top line during practice Monday and is expected to assume that role against the Rangers.

-Who's hot: Over the past three games, Stepan has two goals and three assists, Kreider has two goals and two assists and St. Louis has four assists. … Tavares (two goals, four assists) and Bailey (one goal, five assists) enter with three-game point streaks.
+Who's hot: Over the past three games, Stepan has two goals and three assists, Kreider has two goals and two assists and St. Louis has four assists. … Tavares (two goals, four assists) and Bailey (one goal, five assists) each enter with a three-game point streak.